Mordovski

 About Mordovski

 Mordovski Nature Reserve protects 32,148 hectares of southern taiga forest in the Republic of Mordovia, central European Russia.
-Established in 1936, the reserve preserves old-growth pine and mixed forests on sandy river terraces of the Moksha River basin.
-The reserve is historically significant for its successful program to reintroduce European bison to the region, though the free-ranging herd subsequently declined and efforts continue to maintain a viable population.
+[1] Established in 1935, the reserve preserves old-growth pine and mixed forests on sandy river terraces of the Moksha River basin.
+The reserve is officially named after Pyotr Smidovich, a Soviet official instrumental in establishing Russia's network of protected areas.
+The reserve is historically significant for its programme to reintroduce European bison (wisent) to the region, though the free-ranging population subsequently declined and efforts continue to maintain a viable population.

 Wildlife Ecosystems

 The reserve supports diverse woodland fauna including moose, wild boar, European roe deer, red deer, wolf, brown bear, lynx, pine marten, and beaver.
-European bison were reintroduced beginning in the 1950s.
-Over 200 bird species have been recorded, including golden eagle, black stork, osprey, and ten woodpecker species reflecting the forest age and structural diversity.
-The Moksha River and its tributaries support varied fish communities.
+European bison were reintroduced during the Soviet era as part of efforts to restore this species to Russian forests.
+Over 216 bird species have been recorded, including golden eagle, black stork, osprey, and ten woodpecker species reflecting the forest age and structural diversity.
+[1] The Moksha River and its tributaries support varied fish communities.
 The intact forest ecosystem maintains healthy predator populations unusual for the populated central European Russian plain.

 Flora Ecosystems